RosettaCommons/documentation/rosetta_basics/scoring/centroid-score-terms.md

 The `pair` score term is a two-body energy term for residue pair interactions (electrostatics and disulfide bonds).
 For each pair of residues, it is based on the probability that *both* of these two residues will have their specified types given their sequence separation and the physical distance between them, normalized by the product of the probabilities that *each* residue will have its specified type given the same information.

 ##### ss_pair
 The ss_pair term describes hydrogen bonding between beta strands.
+It is used with the STRAND_STRAND_WEIGHTS statement (e.g. `STRAND_STRAND_WEIGHTS 1 6`):
+* First value:  Set to 0 or 1 (all values > 0.5 treated as 1).
+If 1, includes a distance score term for strand pairing.
+* Second value: cutoff *sequence* distance between strands to be considered nonlocal (local strands get less of a score bonus for pairing).

 ##### sheet
 The sheet term favors the arrangement of individual beta strands into sheets.
 It is derived from the probability that a structure with a given number of beta strands will have the current number of beta sheets and lone beta strands.